yendregi/HyperRunner-Tutorial/README.md

 # What's here beyond the initial tutorial?
 1. talos vfx add-ons (thanks @fgnm for making this possible!!!)
-	1. the end portal is a talos vfx effect ... this is portal I made post the talos vfx portal tutorial
+	1. the end portal is a talos vfx effect ... this is a portal I made post the talos vfx portal tutorial - see https://www.youtube.com/watch?v=7deMylejPyw
 	2. the projectiles used, 'bullets', are talos vfx orbs with lighting!
 2. "system" add-ons:
 	1. aliens and player are dynamically added